 To keep a garden looking its best, pruning is usually necessary.
 However, knowing the right time to prune is key.

 Otherwise, you’ll never see a flower on that beautiful Azalea hedge you worked so hard to grow.
 And that would be a shame!

 The Solution: Since I’m not particularly good at remembering the exact right time to prune every type of plant in my yard, I go with the general philosophy that plants should be pruned right after they finish blooming.
-That way if they’re the type that sets their buds this year for next year’s blooms (like Rhododendrons and Camellias), they won’t get cut off.
-Other than that, I don’t prune anything when fall is getting close…it promotes new growth which can cause the plants to die back when the cold weather hits.
+That way if they’re the type that sets their buds this year for next year’s blooms (like Rhododendrons and Camellias), the blooms won’t get cut off.
+Other than that, I don’t prune anything when fall is getting close…it promotes new growth which can cause the plants to die back once the cold weather hits.

 Mistake #9: Using Too Small Pots

 The next one of my landscaping mistakes is planting in pots that are too small.